cybertraining-dsc/fa20-523-312/project/project.md

 The software logic is included at <https://github.com/cybertraining-dsc/fa20-523-312/blob/master/project/code/toxicologyASV.ipynb>.
 It helps in postulating the inferences and conclusions of this research attempt, and which are described in detail in the subsequent sections.
 This is majorly achieved in the following manner:

-i.
-First, the collected data was plotted (that was obtained for a particular duration of time in a specific seasonal time of the year) to observe the overall trends of the variation of the four water-quality parameters.
-This gives an approximate idea regarding what we should normally expect from the water-quality data and which further helps in detecting any kind of outlier/aberrant situations that might arise either due to the presence of artifacts, or nuisance environmental variables. ii.
-This part will be updated soon. iii.
-This part will be updated soon.
+- First, the collected data was plotted (that was obtained for a particular duration of time in a specific seasonal time of the year) to observe the overall trends of the variation of the four water-quality parameters.
+This gives an approximate idea regarding what we should normally expect from the water-quality data and which further helps in detecting any kind of outlier/aberrant situations that might arise either due to the presence of artifacts, or nuisance environmental variables.
+- This part will be updated soon.
+- This part will be updated soon.

 Furthermore, the code has been appropriately commented and documented in such a way that it can be easily reproduced.
 Important instructions and vital information about different aspects of the code have been properly written down wherever necessary.